Features¶

 Semantic models¶

-Pegium does not stop at producing syntax trees.
-AST nodes are ordinary C++20 types, which means the semantic model of your language stays directly visible in your codebase.
-At the same time, the CST remains available for source-aware tasks such as formatting, comment handling, and precise editor selections.
+Pegium does not stop at syntax trees.
+AST nodes are ordinary C++20 types, so the semantic model of your language stays directly visible in your codebase.
+The CST remains available for source-aware tasks such as formatting, comment handling, and precise editor selections.
+Semantic logic, tooling, and source mapping live in one runtime model.

 Cross-references and linking¶

 Real languages need names to resolve to declarations.
 Pegium models references explicitly through the reference pipeline: name computation, scope computation, scope providers, linking, and workspace indexing.
-Once this is wired, the same information can be reused for linking, completion, rename, and navigation.
+Once wired, the same information drives linking, completion, rename, and navigation.

 Workspace management¶

-Most languages quickly become multi-file languages.
-Pegium includes shared workspace services that keep track of documents, indexing, and rebuilds across an entire project.
-This allows references and diagnostics to work across files instead of being limited to one isolated parse result.
+Most languages quickly become multi-file.
+Pegium includes shared workspace services that track documents, indexing, and rebuilds across a project.
+References and diagnostics work across files instead of one isolated parse result.

 Editing support¶

-Pegium is also built for editor integration.
-Language servers sit on top of the same document and semantic model, and the default service set already covers a broad set of LSP features such as completion, hover, definition, references, rename, document symbols, and code actions.
+Language servers sit on top of the same document and semantic model.
+The default service set already covers a broad range of LSP features: completion, hover, definition, references, rename, document symbols, and code actions.

-Formatter, validation, completion, hover, and other features remain explicit services, so you can keep the defaults where they fit and replace only the parts that are specific to your language.
+Formatter, validation, completion, hover, and other features remain explicit services.
+Keep the defaults where they fit and replace only the parts specific to your language.